brainhack-school2023/perrin_project/README.md

 * Jupyter notebook for visualization (and machine learning)

 ## Organization of the Repository
+* Modules: Modules completed during the first weeks of BrainHack School.
-- data: Raw data for the project, not synced to source control because the dataset is too large.
+* data: Raw data for the project, not synced to source control because the dataset is too large.
-- docs: Documentation, including Markdown and reStructuredText (reST).
+* docs: Documentation, including Markdown and reStructuredText (reST).
-- results: Results, including checkpoints, hdf5 files, pickle files, as well as figures and tables.
+* results: Results, including checkpoints, hdf5 files, pickle files, as well as figures and tables.
-- scripts: Scripts (Python, bash, .ipynb notebooks).
+* scripts: Scripts (Python, bash, .ipynb notebooks).
-- src: Reusable Python modules for the project (imports).
+* src: Reusable Python modules for the project (imports).
-- tests: Tests for the code.
+* tests: Tests for the code.

 # Conclusion?